-Wikipedia notes that workers’ compensation (often known until the last 30 years or so by the title “Workmen’s Compensation”) is a form of insurance providing wage replacement and medical benefits to employees injured in the course of employment in exchange for mandatory relinquishment of the employee’s right to sue his or her employer for the tort of negligence.
+Wikipedia notes that workers’ compensation (often known until the last 40 years or so by the title “Workmen’s Compensation”) is a form of insurance providing wage replacement and medical benefits to employees injured during employment in exchange for mandatory relinquishment of the employee’s right to sue his or her employer for the tort of negligence.

 Most states require companies to purchase workers’ compensation insurance through a private insurance carrier much as we would purchase homeowner’s coverage for our house or auto insurance for our cars.

 Ohio is one of a handful of states that require all employers (again, with certain very limited exceptions) to purchase workers’ compensation insurance through the state insurance fund, known as the Ohio Bureau of Workers’ Compensation (BWC).
 Very large employers can apply to be granted the right to self-insure rather than purchase coverage through the BWC.
 If granted the privilege of self-insurance, the employer still must adhere to certain guidelines regarding the processing of claims and ensure that compensation and benefits are paid in a timely and efficient manner.

 There is a tradeoff, sometimes known as “the compensation bargain”, between the assured but limited coverage provided under state workers’ compensation laws and the lack of recourse outside the workers’ compensation system.